arthastheking113/yugioh-simulator/README.md

 This is a modular on https://metaduelist.com/ to show a combo.

-🚧🚧🚧 Currently, it's still under work on Moble Responsive and Card Animation.
+🚧🚧🚧 Currently, it's still under work on Card Details Information and Pause/Resume replay.